videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/recording-and-live-streaming/record-meeting.md

 ### `stopRecording()`

-The `stopRecording()` method, accesible from the `useMeeting` hook, can be used to stop the recording of a meeting.
+The `stopRecording()` method, accesible from the `useMeeting` hook, is used to stop the recording of a meeting.

 #### Example